cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 ## Prerequisites

 Before you get started, you should read through [Grants](../../data/grants/), and you should have done some of the other tutorials like [the quick start](../../getting-started/) and [Movie List](../movielist-tutorial/).
-If you have already made a Card that you want to add permissions to, you can skip to [Add log in and log out buttons](./#Add-log-in-and-log-out-buttons)
+If you have already made a Card that you want to add permissions to, you can skip to the section "Add log in and log out buttons."

 ## Create the project files

-The best way to try this tutorial is to start from a copy of the [`project-template`](https://github.com/cardstack/project-template):
+The best way to try this tutorial is to start with a copy of the [`project-template`](https://github.com/cardstack/project-template):

 ```sh
 git clone https://github.com/cardstack/project-template.git